jasondippel/react-hoc-theme/README.md

 ### `useTheme(Component)`

-Injects a `$theme` prop into the provided component that gives it access to the theme values. `$theme` is a function that can be called as a standard function (ex `$theme('text')`) or as a [tagged template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates).
+Injects a `$theme` prop into the provided component that gives it access to the theme values. `$theme` is a function that can be called as a standard function (ex `$theme('colors/text')`) or as a [tagged template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates).
 If any theme values are updated, the component will receive these updates.
 The theme used will be determined by a value stored in local storage.
 If this value does not exist, it will use the default theme included in this package.
 The active theme can be changed at any time by calling the `setActiveTheme` function.

 ### `useContrastingText(backgroundColor)`